 Where can I find a good dog supplement with chicory root?

 Many good supplements include it.
-I recommend looking for one, like Juno Daily, that combines it with probiotics, postbiotics, and other ingredients for whole-body health, not just digestion.
+I recommend looking for one, like Juno Daily, that combines it with probiotics, postbiotics, and other ingredients for broader whole-body support.

 Safety and Disclaimer